Talk about finger-lickin’ good, this sauce is taking things up a notch.

 After a minute or two, it’s time to make the corn starch slurry.
 What’s a corn starch slurry?
 It’s when cold water is combined with corn starch, then added back into whatever item it is intended to thicken, in this case, the sauce.

-Now, they say cold water is best, which we are adding in this recipe.
-However, truth be told, is that as pictured, I often remove 2 tablespoons of the sauce, whisk in the corn starch, and add it back in.
+Now, they say cold water is best for making a cornstarch slurry.
+However, truth be told, is that as pictured, I often remove 2 tablespoons of the sauce, whisk in the corn starch, and add it back to the sauce.

 I haven’t had any clumping issues as many speak of when not using a cold liquid to make the slurry.
 I’ll leave that part up to you.